 With its ancient city walls, UNESCO World Heritage status, azure seas and the pedestrian-only old city it’s easy to see how Dubrovnik was ranked as one of the top 25 European cities to visit in 2019 by the Telegraph.

 As far as European cities go, Dubrovnik is up there with the best-of-the-best.
-Situated in the gorgeous blue waters of the Adriatic with a boastful climate and easily accessible from the UK it’s easy to see why.
-More recently it’s lent itself to the backdrop to Game of Thrones, which I can add I’ve still not managed to watch a single episode of.
-One day, I keep telling myself.
+Situated in the gorgeous blue waters of the Adriatic sea with a boastful climate and easily accessible from the UK it’s easy to see why.
+More recently it’s lent itself to the backdrop to Game of Thrones, which naturally has led to a secondary tourist pull for a multitude of tours related to this,.
+Check out some of the top tours below.

-Dubrovnik has a heap of stuff to offer and you could totally justify spending longer here, however you can get see the main highlights in a long weekend.
+There is a heap of stuff to offer and you could totally justify spending longer than two days in Dubrovnik, however you can get see the main highlights and then some, in 48 hours.

 Dubrovnik in 2 Days - Day 1 - Morning

-To really get the best out of Dubrovnik in 2 days, it’s worth the early start and getting up at the crack of dawn to beat the crowds.
+To really get the best out of 2 days in Dubrovnik, it’s worth the early start and getting up at the crack of dawn to beat the crowds.
 Dubrovnik gets busy, and by that, I mean absolutely rammed!
-Tourists flock to the Old City in their droves and after several cruise ships and coaches have dumped their loads, the place starts to resemble Disney Land during the School Holidays, rather than a romantic medieval destination.
+Tourists flock to the Dubrovnik Old City in their droves and after several cruise ships and coaches have dumped their loads, the place starts to resemble Disney Land during the School Holidays, rather than a romantic medieval destination

-Not sure on what to see, check out these iconic landmarks
+Not sure on what to see, I've done your homework for you.
+Check out these iconic Dubrovnik landmarks

 - The Church of St. Blaise